-- Several users after upgrading to Windows 11 have reported encountering the Machine Check Exception BSOD error.
+- After upgrading to Windows 11, several users reported encountering the Machine Check Exception BSOD error.

-- The possible fixes are, disconnecting all non-critical peripherals, updating the drivers, performing the SFC and Check Disk scan, running Startup Repair, amongst other fixes listed below.
+- The possible fixes are disconnecting all non-critical peripherals, updating the drivers, performing the SFC and Check Disk scan, and running Startup Repair, amongst the other spots listed below.

-- All find out all there's about BSOD errors and the ways to prevent them.
+- All find out about BSOD errors and the ways to prevent them.

-There are a bunch of issues that cause the Machine Check Exception BSOD error in Windows 11, and these have to do both with the hardware and software aspects of the PC.
+Many issues cause the Machine Check Exception BSOD error in Windows 11, which concerns the PC’s hardware and software aspects.
 We have listed them below.

-How can I fix Machine Check Exception error in Windows 11?
+How can I fix the Machine Check Exception error in Windows 11?

 - Press Windows + S to launch the Search menu.
 Enter Device Manager in the text field at the top, and click on the relevant search result that appears.